Kelty Hearts F.C.: Supporters

 The majority of supporters of Kelty Hearts come from the village of Kelty and surrounding areas in Fife.

 Kelty are also known to attract many groundhoppers due to the club's good reputation as hosts on matchdays.

 Rivalries

 Kelty share a fierce local rivalry with East of Scotland team Hill of Beath Hawthorn.
 Both clubs were founded in the same year in 1975.
 The rivalry mainly stems from the close proximity of the two clubs and both being very successful junior sides within the Fife League, often exchanging league title wins from year to year and frequently meeting in the cup competitions.
-Kelty are currently two leagues above Hill of Beath; however, they can still face each other in the Scottish Cup.
+Kelty are currently many leagues above Hill of Beath; however, they can still face each other in the Scottish Cup.

 Kelty's other rivals include Linlithgow Rose and Bonnyrigg Rose, two successful former East junior sides, who they have faced in both league and cup competitions over the years.

-Upon gaining promotion to the SPFL, Kelty compete in the bigger Fife derbies, with their closest rivals being Cowdenbeath, the two separated by just 2.7 miles.
+Upon gaining promotion to the SPFL, Kelty competed in the bigger Fife derbies, with their closest rivals being Cowdenbeath, the two separated by just 2.7 miles.